Commissions

 Step five marks the point when the commission process is almost complete.

 At this step, I will reach out to show you the finished piece via video call.
-From here, you may request changes, to which I will do my best to provide.
-All remediation is charged on the basis of a per-hour rate.
+From here, you may request changes, and I will do my best to provide them.
+All remediation is charged at a per-hour rate.

 At this point, final costs will be calculated, and you will receive your final invoice.
-Additionally, the final estimated 50% (+/-) cost will be requested.
+Additionally, the final estimated cost (50% +/-) will be requested.
 Only after the final payment has been processed will your commission be shipped.
-Tracking information on your shipped piece and an estimate of arrival will be given as soon as possible.
+Tracking information for your shipped piece and an estimated arrival time will be provided as soon as possible.

 The next step is the final step, step six.